 Prerequisites

-This section assumes understanding of floating-point number representation and PyTorch tensor operations from Section 00.2.
-The matrix multiplication concepts from Chapter 04 (attention computations) are essential for understanding where quantization is applied.
+This section assumes understanding of floating-point number representation and Section 0.3 tensor operations from Section 0.2.
+The matrix multiplication concepts from Section 3.1 (attention computations) are essential for understanding where quantization is applied.

 Intuition: Quantization is like reducing the color depth of an image.
 A photo in 24-bit color uses 16.7 million distinct colors.
 Reduce it to 8-bit (256 colors) and the image is 3x smaller with barely visible quality loss.
 Reduce further to 4-bit (16 colors) and you start to see artifacts, but the image remains recognizable.
 Model quantization works the same way: reducing the precision of each weight from 16-bit to 4-bit shrinks the model 4x, with a small and often acceptable quality tradeoff.

 Quantization helps in two complementary ways.
 First, smaller weights mean less data to transfer from memory, directly improving throughput.
-Second, smaller weights mean the entire model may fit on fewer (or smaller) GPUs, reducing hardware costs (a critical factor for the deployment scenarios discussed in Section 12.3).
+Second, smaller weights let the entire model fit on fewer (or smaller) GPUs, slashing hardware costs (a critical factor for the deployment scenarios discussed in Section 13.3).
 A model quantized to 4-bit occupies one quarter of the original memory, so weight transfer is roughly 4x faster.

 Situation: The FP16 model required 140 GB of VRAM, far exceeding the available 48 GB.
 Even with tensor parallelism across both GPUs, the model could not fit.